bketelsen/orches-cayo/README.md

 ![orches logo](https://raw.githubusercontent.com/orches-team/common/main/orches-logo-text.png)

-# orches-cayo: Rootful orches Repository
+# orches-cayo: Rootful podman definitions

 This repository provides rootful podman configuration for [orches](https://github.com/orches-team/orches), a simple git-ops tool for orchestrating [Podman](https://podman.io/) containers and systemd units on a single machine.
 It is designed for users who want to run orches and managed containers with root privileges, leveraging systemd system services and Podman rootful containers.